wdomski/remote-lab/README.md

 RemoteLab is a platform intended to be run on small SBC like Raspberry Pi providing remote access to development boards like STM32 boards.

 The project is developed in Python.
-Initially, the web server providing services like status server and camera serwer was realized using Flask.However, current implementation depends on Django unifying these two services and enhancing user experience.
+Initially, the web server providing services like status server and camera server was realized using Flask.However, current implementation depends on Django unifying these two services and enhancing user experience.

 I have created this platform for my students at Wrocław University of Science and Technology.
 During the period of pandemic it was necessary to develop a tool which would enable students to remotely realize exercise as they would do during normal classes.
 The initial version was launched in 2020 and since then it is operational 24/7 providing access to remote resources.